 Fundamentally, your costs are divided into overhead and variable costs.
 Overhead costs are fixed and do not vary based on the number of items you produce.
 Nonetheless, they are still business expenses that must be covered by your sales.
 Variable costs are the labor and materials that go into each piece of jewelry.
 These costs depend on your production volume and the specific designs being made.
 Both figures should be calculated into your pricing scheme.

 For the chart above, divide the Step 1 total by the number of jewelry items you sell monthly.
-Add the Step 2 total and the Step 3 total to get the base price you should charge for a piece of your jewelry.
+Add the Step 2 total and the Step 3 total to get the base cost for a piece of your jewelry that includes all your cost inputs.
 This worksheet yields your minimum price to break even and cover your expenses.
-It leaves you no working capital to invest in the creation of new product lines or business development activities.
+It leaves you with no working capital to invest in the creation of new product lines or business development activities.
 It does not cover losses from dead inventory that never sells or sits on the shelf for many months before converting into revenue.
 Furthermore, it does not yield a net profit after paying your bills.
-It should be your bare minimum price.

 There are many pricing formulas referenced in the jewelry field.
 Some formulas markup your base cost by 1.5 for wholesale and then again by 2 times for retail.
 The markups you use will depend on the materials you work in and competition for your style of work.
 There is no one method that is best for all jewelry.
 For example, base metal jewelry often has a larger markup multiplier than gold and platinum.

 Whichever formula you choose, it is important to mark-up your base price for both wholesale and retail sales.
 Be sure to leave a significant gap between the two.
 If you take on wholesale accounts, they will need reassurances that there is room for them to sell the line profitably and that you will not compete against them and undercut their pricing.
 Even if you only plan to sell directly to consumers at retail, leave a wholesale margin in place in case you pivot strategically down the road.